CityofToronto/bdit_data-sources/volumes/miovision/README.md

 4. Based on the `unacceptable_gaps` table, [`aggregate_15min_mvt`](#volumes_15min_mvt) function will not aggregate 1min bins found within within 15 minute periods matching unacceptable_gaps' `datetime_bin`.

 ### Part II - Working Machine
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
-We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
-The function that does this is [`miovision_api.determine_working_machine()`](sql/function/function-determine_working_machine.sql) and there is an Airflow dag named [`check_miovision`](/dags/check_miovision.py) that runs the function at 7AM every day to check if all cameras are working.
+We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours.
+This is checked daily by `miovision_check` DAG, task `check_gaps`.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersections that are not working and from what time to what time that the gaps happen which is helpful in figuring out what has happened.

 ### Identifying Questionable Data Quality